tiaranatashasayuti/T-LDM/README.md

-# 🧬 Binding Pocket-Aware GNN Pipeline for Therapeutic Peptide Design
+# 🧬 T-LDM: Target-Aware Latent Diffusion Model for Design of Apoptosis-Inducing Anticancer Peptides binding to BCL-xL.